 Video: Swine Flu H1N1 in Babies

-What is Swine Flu (H1N1)?
+What Is Swine Flu (H1N1)?

-Swine Flu (H1N1) is a type of virus which is similar to the flu virus that affects pigs.
-There was a swine flu pandemic in 2009 with the H1N1 virus spreading like wild fire from one person to another across many countries around the world.
+Swine Flu (H1N1) is a type of virus, which is similar to the flu virus that affects pigs.
+There was a swine flu pandemic in 2009 with the H1N1 virus spreading like wildfire from one person to another across many countries around the world.

 Common Symptoms of H1N1 in Babies

-Swine flu is caused by the H1N1 virus and can have adverse effects in babies.
+Swine flu is caused by the H1N1 virus and can have adverse effects on babies.
 This virus affects the respiratory tract and causes serious health complexities.
 Hence, recognising the right swine flu symptoms in children and adults alike, at the right time, is important.
 If your baby is suffering from prolonged fever and experiencing chills, then you need to take precautionary steps.
 This could be an early symptom of swine flu, and you must consult a doctor immediately.

 The most common symptoms of H1N1 are:

 In some cases, especially in cases of young babies, the symptoms include the following:

 - Sinus or ear infection

 Swine flu is a potentially fatal virus.
 If you observe the above-mentioned swine flu symptoms in babies, make sure you consult a paediatrician without delay.